Wolfgang von Polheim: Biography

 After Mary's death, Maximilian arranged to marry Anne of Brittany and, in 1490, Polheim represented him at the proxy wedding ceremony in Rennes as Maximilian was not present in person.
 As part of the symbolism of the proxy wedding, on the wedding night Polheim went to bed with Anne but wore a full suit of armour apart from on his right leg and hand.
 A sword was placed between them in the bed.
 According to the 19th-century German historian Hans von Zwiedineck-Südenhorst, "the not entirely normal role he played in this made him well-known in all the countries of Christendom".
 In 1494, Polheim himself got married, to Johanna van Borsselen, daughter of Wolfert VI van Borsselen and heiress to the lordship of Fallais.

 Maximilian returned to the Habsburg central European territories in 1489/1490, and succeeded to his father's Austrian and other domains on his death in 1493.
 Polheim continued to serve Maximilian and was closely involved in Maximilian's diplomatic activities.
 During a diplomatic mission to the French court, he met the later canonised friar Francis of Paola who had founded the Order of Minims, known in Germany as the Paulaner Order.
 Inspired by this meeting, in 1496 Polheim founded one of the first Paulaner monasteries in Germany, near his ancestral home in Vöcklabruck, together with its monastery church of St Anna's, Oberthalheim.

-In 1500 he was rewarded for his service to Maximilian by being made a knight of the Order of the Golden Fleece.
+In 1500 Polheim was rewarded for his service to Maximilian by being made a knight of the Order of the Golden Fleece.
 In 1501, he was also appointed Oberster Hauptmann (military commander) and Regent of Lower Austria.
 Maximilian made him an administrator of a number of imperial estates including at Frankenburg in Upper Austria where his harsh rule provoked a peasant revolt in 1511.
 Polheim died the following year in 1512.
 His tomb monument, by leading Salzburg Gothic sculptor Hans Valkenauer, is in the church he founded at Oberthalheim.
 His son, Cyriak (1495-1533), succeeded him as lord of Polheim zu Wartenburg and held important positions in the administrations of Maximilian's successor, the emperor Charles V and of Charles's brother, Ferdinand.

 Jousting and Maximilian's Gedechtnus

-Maximilian was a life-long enthusiast of jousting and was himself a frequent participant in tournaments.
-Polheim shared his enthusiasm and a celebrated tournament was held at Polheim's wedding in Mechelen in 1494.
-Maximilian evidently admired Polheim's jousting skills and he played an important part in Maximilian's tournaments.
+Polheim was an enthusiast of jousting, and the tournament he arranged at Mechelen in 1494 on the occasion of his wedding became a celebrated example of the genre.
 A suit of armour belonging to Polheim, and made in Innsbruck around 1510, is on display at the Kunsthistorisches Museum in Vienna.